Kevin Lepage: Early Busch Series career

-Lepage made his Busch Series debut in 1986 at Oxford Plains Speedway, starting 41st and finishing fifteenth in the No. 09 Buick owned by Carl Merrill.
+Lepage made his Busch Series debut in 1986 at Oxford Plains Speedway, starting 41st and finishing 15th in the No. 09 Buick owned by Carl Merrill.
 He became a Busch Series regular in 1994, serving as an owner/driver in the No. 71 Vermont Teddy Bear Company car and running for Rookie of the Year honors.
 He had a best finish of ninth at New Hampshire International Speedway, in which he got a flat tire at the very end of the race, and finished 24th in points.
 The 1995 season resulted in five top-tens and finishing 18th in points.
 At the end of the season, he lost his sponsorship and ran his own car in 1996 unsponsored until April.
 Lepage then joined David Ridling and his No. 88 Ridling Motorsports team with sponsorship from Ridling's own Farmer's Choice Fertilizer.
 He won his first career race at the season finale Jiffy Lube Miami 300 with Hype Energy sponsorship.
 He finished eighth in points with one win, three top-fives, and ten top-tens.
 He ran most of the 1997 season driving for Ridling before leaving due to the team losing its sponsor.
 Lepage would finish out the year running for Phoenix Racing and ST Motorsports.
-He finished twelfth in points, posting three top-fives and six top-tens.
+He finished 12th in points, posting three top-fives and six top-tens.
 Lepage had his Cup debut by qualifying for the Fall Charlotte race in the No. 91 LJ Racing car in an impressive twelfth.
-He would also run the Fall Talladega and Atlanta races with finishes of seventeenth at Talladega and 29th at Atlanta.
+He would also run the Fall Talladega and Atlanta races with finishes of 17th at Talladega and 29th at Atlanta.